 For safety and regulatory reasons, students are not permitted on the balconies or roofs of Amherst College buildings, including residence halls.
 Damage to the roofs, unknown structural integrity problems and missing guardrails and handrails make climbing or walking out on roofs very hazardous.

 Amherst College has indicated, by posting stickers on windowsills, that access to roofs is prohibited.

 - Fines for screen removal and balcony and/or roof access range from $25 to $525.

-- For the safety of the students, security screens have been installed on grade-accessible and roof-level windows or other elevated areas of campus housing.
+For the safety of students, security screens have been installed on grade-accessible and roof-level windows or other elevated areas of campus housing.

 - Exhaust fans must be utilized whenever cooking is performed.

-- In accordance with the Massachusetts Building Fire and Mechanical code regulations, stoves that are no longer approved because of location, exhaust capability or renovations must be removed, as they are considered to be noncompliant.
+In accordance with Massachusetts Building Fire and Mechanical Code regulations, stoves that are no longer approved, because of location, exhaust capability or renovations, must be removed, as they are considered to be noncompliant.

 - If the area or kitchen is not cleaned or otherwise addressed in the time frame allotted, the kitchen will:

-- a. be closed and locked by Amherst College Police Department, Environmental Health and Safety or the Facilities Department.
+- Be closed and locked by Amherst College Police Department, Environmental Health and Safety or the Facilities Department.

-- b. be cleaned by the Custodial Department (off-hours) at the expense of the residence hall or person(s) responsible.
+- Be cleaned by the Custodial Department (off-hours) at the expense of the residence hall or person(s) responsible.

-- The fine for improper use of a stove or cooking is $100, plus the cost of cleanup.
+The fine for improper use of a stove or cooking device is $100, plus the cost of cleanup.

 - Washers should not be overloaded.

 - Dryer lint traps must be cleaned after each use.